 Many Amsterdammers say the tastiest appletaart is found at Winkel or Papeneiland, both in the Jordaan near the Noorderkerk.
 Served with a dollop of whipped cream, their pie surely is sweet and tasty.
 Winkel and Papeneiland both likely sell thousands of slices each Saturday when the bustling Noordermarkt farmers market takes place on their doorsteps.

 Bitterballen are deep-fried snacks that are ubiquitous in cafes and bars all over the Netherlands.
 These savory orbs are battered in a crunchy breadcrumb coating and filled with a gooey mixture of chopped beef, beef broth, flour, butter, herbs and spices.
 They are typically served with mustard for dipping.

 If you’ve never tasted bitterballen before, order them at a cafe as the perfect accompaniment to a round of beers.
 But be careful when you bite through the crunchy crust, the meaty ragout filling is often burning hot!
 Let op!

 You can sample bitterballen at almost any bruincafe in Amsterdam, those at Grandcafé Luxembourg are said to be the best.
-If you are vegetarian, be sure to get the veggie bitterballen at places like Hoftuin.
+If you are vegetarian, be sure to get the veggie bitterballen at places like Hoftuin or Cafe de Ceuvel.
 And if you want to sample something really interesting, try the Schipholgans bitterballen at MOES Amsterdam.
 The place with the widest variety of bitterballen (like chorizo, goat cheese or truffle) is definitely De Ballenbar at De Foodhallen!

 A cousin to the bitterbal is the bigger, oblong shaped kroket.
 It is often enjoyed as a sandwich on a soft bun and you can get it at the famous food from the wall spots in Amsterdam like FEBO and Smullers.